No Wellness Wankery

 📘Have you tried a bajillion diets, only to regain the weight (and more)?
 It’s likely that diet culture is keeping you stuck in this vicious cycle, full of empty promises and failed attempts.
 If you want to build real health, check out my best-selling book Your Weight is Not the Problem.
 Get the deets and access to a free audio sample HERE.

 Looking for more support to feel in control around food?
-I'd love to support you in my Binge Free Academy
+I'd love to support you in my Binge Free Academy.

-If you don't already - come follow me on the gram at @nude_nutritionist (no nude pics, sorry).
+Come follow me on the gram at @nude_nutritionist (no nude pics, sorry).

 Want to share some feedback or have an idea for an episode, I'd LOVE to hear from you - hit me up at hello@lyndicohen.com